Darren-Noortman66/HyperionDev-Freelance-Code-Reviewer-Take-Home-Test/Tasks/Section C/README.md

-# PoisedPMS (2nd Edition/ Database Edition)

-## This project is used to run a project-management-system for an engineering firm named Poised using a database.
-(Database Edition)

-* **What is this repo or project?**

-    This project is used to run a project-management-system for an engineering firm named Poised.
-The data entered will be stored in a MySQL database.
+# Section C: Code Challenge

+## Option 1: Say the Number - Python

 * **How does it work?**

-    This project works with java and MySQL.
-It is executed using the 'Poised.java' file.
-The other files are classes used to create objects in the 'Poised' file.
-Simply follow the instructions/ options presented to work with the program.
+    This project works with Python.
+It is executed using the 'main.py' file.
+The other file is a test for the main function.
+Simply call the function, within a print function while inserting any number for the parameter.
+I also made use of one main class to make the code easy to follow.
-* **Who will use this repo or project?**

-    This project is made for the employees of Poised so that they can manage their engineering products more efficiently.
-(Hyperion-Dev Project)
-* **What is the goal of this project?**
+* **What is the goal of this function?**

-    This project is meant to store the projects inserted by the employees of Poised.
-Each project will have unique data that defines it.
-Each project will also have information regarding the people involved with it.
-New projects can be added and viewed.
+    To take an integer as a paramater and return it in it's respective word-format.
+I did not use a package/ dependecy as I thought part of the challenge was to find ways to solve the issue.

 ## How to Develop, Use, and Test the code.

-Firstly, you will need to install an IDE/ IDLE that can run .java files, such as IntelliJ.
+Firstly, you will need to install an IDE/ IDLE that can run .py files, such as PyCharm.
 (If you don't have one installed.)
-Once you have the IDE/ IDLE setup, then run the 'Poised.java' file.
+Once you have the IDE/ IDLE setup, then run the 'main.java' file.
 This is the main-driver file for running the program.
 When the file has been opened, then run / execute the program.

-Now that you have the program running, you will have options/ instructions printed on the screen for you.
-Choose amongst these options to work with the program as you wish.
-Each option will provide you with information needed to add/ manipulate projects.
-Be sure to first add a project before trying to manipulate it as this will cause an error.
+Now that you have the program running, you will see print statements in the main method.
+Change the numbers in the num_to_word function to obtain different results.

-To test your input/ code, you can look at the output printed on the screen to see if the information inserted is correct.
+To test the code, you can apply the same logic as above to the 'main_test.py' file.

-(NB: When installing Intellij, make sure you install the correct package for your operating system e.g Windows.
-The use of Intellij is universal.
+**(NB: When installing PyCharm, make sure you install the correct package for your operating system e.g Windows.
+The use of PyCharm is universal.**
-## How you can help

-No help is needed right now, as this project is complete.
-However, if you do see improvements that can be made, then please feel free to point them out :D